-(i) Constitution of committee to clarify and respond: We accept that given the pace at which we witness technological evolution, it is understandable that the rules, regulations and the license/ authorization/ registration terms and conditions that govern, and will govern the OTT communication will remain work in progress.
-In the telecommunication regulatory space, over the years we have observed that the new rules and regulations go through several rounds of amendments.
-Further, experience with several new acts, rules and regulations across different sectors has shown repeatedly that between the letters of law there will be unanswered questions and the need for timely clarifications.
+(i) Written clarification and response process: In the telecommunication regulatory space, we foresee the notification of several new rules and regulations.
+Given the pace at which we are witnessing technological evolution, it is understandable that the rules, regulations and the license/ authorization/ registration terms and conditions that govern, and will govern the communication will remain work in progress.
+Experience with several new acts, rules and regulations across different sectors has shown repeatedly that between the letters of law there will be unanswered questions and the need for timely clarifications.
 Further, one of the greatest hurdles in the communication space has been the lack of regulatory clarity.

-Therefore, we suggest that it is critical that the decision-making authorities such as DoT and TRAI create a committee which provides clear written clarifications and responses on regulatory issues and concerns impacting businesses in a time bound manner.
+Therefore, it is critical that the decision-making authorities such as DoT and TRAI create a committee which provides clear written clarifications and responses on regulatory issues and concerns impacting businesses in a time bound manner.
 Such written clarifications and responses should be straight forward and clear.
 The creation of such a committee will help India become a thought leader in the digital space.